Northbridge’s Aboriginal heritage

 The peninsula was divided into 38 subdivisions ranging in area from six to 20 acres.
 Some isolated houses were built in the 1860s and 1870s.
 By the 1880s, most of the original grantees of the land had sold to new owners, who in turn sold to land development companies which were preparing to build the Suspension Bridge over Long Bay.

 In the early 1900s several subdivisions were auctioned on the western side of the peninsula, notably in Harden Ave and Eric St (now Eastern Valley Way).
-It was not until 1913 that a subdivision used the name ‘Northbridge’ for the first time, referring to the north side of the Suspension Bridge.
+It was not until March 1913 when 127 residential blocks were auctioned in the 1st subdivision was the name ‘Northbridge’ used for the first time, referring to the north side of the Suspension Bridge.